stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 11 - Classification.md

 1. **Axiomatic** - concept defined by a formal set of necessary and sufficient conditions (e.g., mathematical equations)
 2. **Prototype** - base concepts defined by a typical example with variable properties (e.g., a chair)
 3. **Exemplar** - concepts defined by implicit abstractions of instances, or exemplars, of the concept (e.g., beauty, freedom)

+## Order Of Concepts

+To add to the previous list, some expert claim that _qualia_ (concepts more abstract than exemplar) are difficult to define but are able to invoke memories e.g., tasting something bitter